We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

 Exclusions are conditions which are not covered by your insurance policy.
 Companies will vary widely with exclusions and ensure you fully understand them prior to agreeing to their terms.
 In addition, it is advisable that you arrange insurance prior to buying a horse, because even if they ‘pass’ a vetting, exclusions may be placed depending on the certificate findings.

-No. For this reason BELL EQUINE will ask for a deposit on admission to the hospital.
+No. For this reason BELL EQUINE will ask for a hospital deposit for any horse admitted to the hospital.
 Although life-saving veterinary procedures carried out in an emergency should be covered, many cases turn out not to be covered, even when it is thought that they were initially.

-No. Conditions are generally covered for only 12 months after the illness / injury first occurred and after this time your insurer will most likely exclude it.
+No. Conditions are generally covered for only 12 months after the illness / injury first occurred, afterwhich your insurer will most likely exclude it.
 However, depending on the condition and your insurer, the exclusion may be removed after a period of time.

 Not usually.
 It is standard for the cover to be limited to accidental, external injuries for the first 14 days of cover and thus your horse will not be covered for any illness, such as colic, within this period.